frtz13/UPSPlus_mqtt/README.md

 You can stop the script with ctrl-C.

 If you do not get any error messages, switch off AC power for the UPS and have a look at the syslog (`journalctl -f`).
-In less than a minute, you should get a message that the UPS is on battery.
+After a minute or two, you should get a message that the UPS is on battery.

 If you configured a connection to an MQTT broker, start up an MQTT client and have it listen to the `home/rpi/#` topic.

 If you want to simulate a shutdown at low battery voltage, do the following in order to avoid to have to wait for a low battery situation:

 Be sure to have AC power for the UPS switched on.
 Start the script with the `--shutdowntest` argument (or set the following parameter in your configuration file, [ups] section: `SHUTDOWN_IMMEDIATELY_WHEN_ON_BATTERY = 1`), and restart the script.
-This will instruct the script to start a shutdown sequence immediately when the UPS is on battery.
+This will instruct the script to start a shutdown sequence immediately, as soon as the UPS is on battery.
 Once the shutdown sequence completed and the UPS shut down power for the Raspberry Pi, you can restore AC power.
 The UPS should switch on, and the Raspberry Pi should start.

-Once you are done with testing, comment out the `TIMER_BIAS_AT_STARTUP` and `SHUTDOWN_IMMEDIATELY_WHEN_ON_BATTERY` parameters in the configuration file, configure crontab to start the script at boot time and restart your Raspberry Pi.
+Once you are done with testing, comment out the `TIMER_BIAS_AT_STARTUP` and `SHUTDOWN_IMMEDIATELY_WHEN_ON_BATTERY` parameters in the configuration file if you used them for testing, configure crontab to start the script at boot time and restart your Raspberry Pi.

+With the v10 firmware of the UPS, you will get syslog messages such as "Error getting data from UPS...Remote I/O error" from time to time.
+Don't worry about these, as long you do not get more than a couple of them per hour.

 ## References